alschroe/AzureIoTHack/00_raspberrypi_setup.md

 1. Screw the standoffs - the screws and the little black funnels into all four corners of your Pi.
 1. After this you can plug the Sense HAT into the GPIO (General Purpose Input/Output) pins on the Pi so that the Sense HAT and the Pi align perfectly.
 1. Use the remeining screws to fix the Sense HAT to the Pi.
+    > Before putting your Pi back on power, be aware that the Sense HAT will activate all the LEDs right away and it will be VERY BRIGHT.
+This shocked all of us so be prepared ;)
-1. Now put your Pi back on Power and connect to it.
-Be aware that the Sense HAT will be very bright right in the beginning!
+1. Now put your Pi back on power and connect to it.
 The three different options are listed below:
     1. WITH desktop: Plug your Pi in again and open the terminal on your Pi
     2. via SSH: Open PuTTY again and log into your Pi.
     3. via VNC: Open the VNC Viewer and log into your Pi.
 Open the terminal on your Pi.